 By freezing half of the butter in the recipe for 60 minutes, and the other half for 30 minutes, you get a cross between a flaky croissant and a sturdy crust you can eat from one hand.
-This dough is excellent with apple filling, but also works well with chicken ala king, and scrambled-cheesy eggs.
+This dough is excellent with apple filling, but also works well with chicken ala king, scrambled-cheesy eggs, and my thick chili recipe.

 4 sticks cold, unsalted butter